Debbie Smith Career and Technical Education Academy High School

 Debbie Smith Career and Technical Education Academy High School will be built on the campus of the current Procter Hug High School.

-Construction will begin on Debbie Smith CTE Academy High School after the the current Procter Hug High School closes and moves to its new campus in the fall of 2022.
-The new CTE school is slated to open in the fall of 2023.
+Construction will begin on Debbie Smith CTE Academy High School after the current Procter Hug High School closes and moves to its new campus in the fall of 2022.
+The new CTE high school is slated to open in August 2025.

 - Location: 2880 Sutro Street, Reno 89512